mmogi03/Performance_Variability_of_Ampere_and_Hopper_GPUs_SC25_Artifact/SC25_perlmutter/README.md

-# Micro-benchmarks on NERSC Perlmutter (NVIDIA's A100s)
+# Microbenchmarks on NERSC Perlmutter (NVIDIA's A100s)

 For NERSC Perlmutter, our analysis consists of a micro-benchmarking experiment.

-## Micro-benchmarks
+## Microbenchmarks

 ### Experiment Overview and Directory Structure

 The micro-benchmark experiment utilizes cuBLAS level 1, 2, and 3 API calls to perform matrix-matrix (both on Tensor Cores and CUDA Cores), matrix-vector (CUDA Cores), and vector-scalar (CUDA Cores) kernel operations with different data types (BF16, FP16, FP32, and FP64).
 On Perlmutter, we ran it as a 4-GPU application (per node) using NVIDIA's A100 GPUs and allowed the application to run to completion.

-For compiling and launching the full experiment on NVIDIA GPUs, please see section [Compile and Run Micro-benchmarks](#compile-and-run-microbenchmarks).
+For compiling and launching the full experiment on NVIDIA GPUs, please see section [Compile and Run Microbenchmarks](#compile-and-run-microbenchmarks).
 Below is an overview of this directory.
 ```
 ├── matrix-matrix
     ├── BF16/src/main.cu